Make-School-Courses/SPD-1.2-Agile-Development-UI-UX/README.md

 1. Design beautiful, practical, and intuitive apps using the leading UI/UX practices (PLO 3)
 1. Use agile methodology to iterate your app design as informed by user interviews and feedback (PLO 3)
 1. Demonstrate a diverse and individualized set of professional skills necessary to succeed while at Make School and beyond.
 (PLO 1)
-1. Consistently practice professional business communication that is actionable with an appreciative tone.
+1. Practice professional business communication that is actionable with an appreciative tone.
 (PLO 4)

 ## Schedule